 Once executed, your EBS metric CloudWatch alarm will be created and a notification will be sent out whenever it crosses your defined threshold value.

-To automate the process of using Amazon snapshots, N2Ws offers a solution called Cloud Protection Manager (CPM), which is an enterprise-class backup and recovery and disaster recovery solution for the EC2 compute cloud.
-Cloud Protection Manager is available as on a monthly subscription basis via the AWS Marketplace and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
+To automate the process of using Amazon snapshots, you can use N2WS Backup & Recovery, an enterprise-class backup and recovery and disaster recovery solution for the EC2 compute cloud.
+N2WS is available as on a monthly subscription basis via the AWS Marketplace and allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
 It also has a Windows agent to consistently back up Windows applications.
 Cloud Protection Manager allows you to recover a volume from a snapshot, increase its size and switch it with an existing attached volume, in a single step.
-To see the different editions with pricing and details, check out the pricing page on our website.